 - 1. Designation of mediator As soon as possible after receiving the request for mediation, the EDR Coordinator shall designate a mediator and provide written notice of such designation. - 2.
 Who may serve as mediator Any person with the skills to assist in resolving disputes, except the court's EDR Coordinator, may serve as a mediator under this Plan.
 If the complaint alleges that a judge has violated the rights protected by this Plan, the mediator shall be a judge designated by the chief judge. - 3.
 Purpose of mediation The mediator shall meet separately and/or jointly with the employee and his or her representative, if any, and the employing office to discuss alternatives for resolving a dispute, including any and all possibilities of reaching a voluntary, mutually satisfactory resolution. - 4.
-Confidentiality Any person or party involved in the mediation process shall not disclose, in whole or in part, any information or records obtained through, or prepared specifically for, the mediation process, except as necessary to consult with the parties or their representatives, and then only with notice to all parties.
-A written record of all such contacts must be kept and made available for review by the affected person(s).
-In addition, in the event the employee files a complaint pursuant to Section 7 of this Chapter, the hearing officer shall have access to the record of any claims raised in mediation.
+Confidentiality Any person or party involved in the mediation process shall not disclose, in whole or in part, any information or records obtained through, or prepared specifically for, the mediation process, except as necessary to consult with the parties or their representatives, and then only with notice to all parties. - C. Duration of mediation period The mediation period shall be 30 days (or a shorter period if mediation is concluded at an earlier date), beginning on the date the request for mediation is received.
+The parties are required to attend at least one mediation session.
+Thereafter, any party may proceed to request review and hearing, terminating the mediation period.